okeeffed/cheat-sheets/R-Intro.md

 <div id="lists"></div>

-***
+---

 ## Lists

-__Recap so far__
+**Recap so far**

-- Vectors (one dimensional array): can hold numeric, character or logical values.
+*   Vectors (one dimensional array): can hold numeric, character or logical values.
 The elements in a vector all have the same data type.

-- Matrices (two dimensional array): can hold numeric, character or logical values.
+*   Matrices (two dimensional array): can hold numeric, character or logical values.
 The elements in a matrix all have the same data type.

-- Data frames (two-dimensional objects): can hold numeric, character or logical values.
+*   Data frames (two-dimensional objects): can hold numeric, character or logical values.
 Within a column all elements have the same data type, but different columns can be of different data type.

-__Lists__
+**Lists**

 A list in R is similar to your to-do list at work or school: the different items on that list most likely differ in length, characteristic, type of activity that has to do be done, ...